iTwin/itwinjs-core/docs/learning/frontend/Localization.md

 ```

-Additionally, the ITwinLocalization constructor accepts [LocalizationOptions]($i18n) which may provide enough customization to avoid creating a custom Localization implementation (if non-default behavior is required).

-To utilize the localization dictionaries, first initialize the localization instance to register any namespaces. `Localization.initialize` takes in a list of namespaces to register.
+To utilize the localization dictionaries, first initialize the localization instance to register any namespaces.
+[Localization.initialize]($common) takes in a list of namespaces to register.
+[Localization.registerNamespace]($common) takes only a single namespace string at a time.

 ```ts
 const namespaces: string[] = ["SafetyBaseMessages"];